 HAVE A QUESTION ABOUT THIS MODEL?

-Or please feel free to send us a message below.
-Alternatively visit our contact page for more ways to get in touch.
+Alternatively please feel free to send us an email below, or visit our contact page for more ways to get in touch.

-The frameset will arrive fully prepared and ready to be built.
-We fit the headset and leave the fork steerer uncut.
+The frameset will arrive fully prepared and ready to build.
+We fit the forks and headset and leave the fork steerer uncut.

-If you have any special requirements please note these in the checkout notes.
+If you have any special requirements please note these in the order notes.

 Paris Cycles started in early 1940s by Harry Rensch, a close friend and neighbour of Monty Young.
 The lightweight thoroughbred red frames soon became sought after pieces, famous for their continental flair.
 Condor Cycles recreated what was formerly known as the Tour de France frame, using the original bi-lamination design.
 The result is the latest incarnation of Paris by Condor is a handmade lightweight, fillet brazed steel tubing with manganese and vanadium.
 Laser cut bi-laminations and a frame livery with a twist on a retro style icon crafted using modern technology.